onesch/Airport-Runways-in-Map-public/README.md

 ## ENG - How to View the Code?

-This project is private.
-For additional information, contact @xAvakov via Telegram.
+For more information, contact via [Telegram](https://t.me/xAvakov).

 ## Note

-If you have any suggestions to improve the code, please contact @xAvakov via Telegram.
+If you have any suggestions to improve the code, please contact via Telegram](https://t.me/xAvakov).

 Description of the files and the files themselves are only in a private copy